 All kidding aside, if you come up short on this one, you don’t get a second chance.
 It’s critical to get this death benefit/face amount question right, up front.

-Watch the 3-minute video below to learn more about how to figure out how much life insurance you should buy, and then fill out the calculator below with your information to get a recommendation for your personal situation.
+Watch the video below (~3 min.) for help with how much life insurance you should buy, and then fill out the calculator below with your information to get a recommendation for your personal situation.

 Our Life Insurance Calculator can help you get a rough idea of how much coverage you’ll need to make sure your family is okay financially when you die.